Membership and Fees

 How long does it take to process a membership application?

 IHE aims to deal with membership applications within six weeks.
-In some cases, for example if you’re a new member or applying for member or fellow grades, we may need to refer your application to our Membership and Qualifications Committee which meets in February, April, June, August, October and December each year.
-We’ll send you an election letter to notify you of the grade decision around two weeks after the committee has met.
+In some cases, for example if you’re a new member or applying for Member or Fellow grades, we may need to refer your application to our Membership and Qualifications Committee which meets every six weeks.

 What’s the next submission deadline for IHE membership?